zyteo/LighTide/readme.md

 16 Aug 2023 - Localised chart.
 Integrated chart into App.
 Fixed datetimeformat issue as sometimes datetime is not available.
 Realised that the coordinates of results would change if map is changed.
-Need to fix this.
+Fixed above issue by adding a useEffect to update the selected coordinates.

 ```

 ### Problem-Solving Strategy